 An .srt file is a file which contains text and timing information about subtitles.
 It is a standard format which can be imported into most video platforms such as YouTube, Facebook, Vimeo, LinkedIn.
 When you import subtitles using these platforms, the subtitles are displayed on top of your video, depending on the preferences of the user.

 If you are unsure whether you want the subtitles or not, the best option is to Save the video without subtitles and export the subtitles as an .srt file.
 This then gives you the flexibility to add the subtitles later, and change them if needed.

-Try to always read the script when it is in the black area next to the camera lens (in the middle of the screen when recording landscape, or at the top of the screen when recording portrait).
+The timing of the subtitles is based on when the script scrolls near the camera.
+Therefore, to ensure your captions are well-timed to your voice, always try to read the script when it is in the guide area next to the camera lens (in the middle of the screen when recording landscape, or at the top of the screen when recording portrait).